sze-ssv/Capture_Data/README.md

 # Capture Data

-The following flow shows an example on how to capture trainings data for a machine learning model via Node-RED.
+The following flow shows an example on how to capture trainings data for a [machine learning model](https://github.com/SSV-embedded/TinyML_IR-Sensor) via Node-RED.
-The flow allows logging of training and test data to a csv file as well as visualization of the measured values.
+The flow allows logging of training data and test data to a csv file as well as visualization of the measured values.
 In addition to the measured values, the timestamp and the corresponding labels are also added to the csv file.

 ![alt-text][Flow]